Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

                 return false;
             });
 ```
-The program will first wait the element is hidden, and then it will load the content.
+The program will first wait the content element is hidden, and then it will load the content.
 We cannot use the *this* reference, because we select the div content, and then the *this* will refer to the div content, no our url address.
 ### Question 14
 ```